hello-nrfcloud/custom-device-simulator-coap-go/README.md

 See [senml.schema.json](./senml.schema.json) for the expected SenML JSON format.

-The key file should be a private key as PEM, without EC params (they are not supported by pion/dtls).
+The key file should be a private key as PEM.